irworkshop/accountability_datacleaning/R_campfin/wy/expends/docs/wy_expends_diary.md

 Download raw, **immutable** data file.
 Go to [the download site](https://www.wycampaignfinance.gov/WYCFWebApplication/GSF_SystemConfiguration/SearchExpenditures.aspx), leave the fields blank, and click the “All” tab and hit “Search”.
-After the table is populated, click “Export”
+After the table is populated, click “Export” The data is downloaded on Nov.
+24, 2020.

 ``` r
 # create a directory for the raw data